Simulation Suite

 The Core Loop

-nexus-sim is the infrastructure that drives this loop:
+nexus-sim is the infrastructure that drives this loop on a multi-modal coordinate space covering the record lifecycle domains:

 Consumption Scenario (immutable domain requirement)